 Lead Respons ible Organization: Respective Program Offices and responsible Central Technical Authorities Deliverable: • ports for DSAs (and any updates to the DSAs) for nitigated doses above the Evaluation Guide.
-Due Date: The first annual DSA update initiated six months after issuing the revision to the standard on which the safety analysis is based (Expected before December 2013).
-Safety Evaluation Reports would follow roughly 3 months later, March 2014.
+Due Date: to the standard on wh ual DSA update initiated six months after issuing the revision of on which the safety analysis is based (Expected before 13).
+Safety Evaluation Reports would follow roughly 3 March 2014.